 - Job placement in full-time academic and sacred settings is over 95%.

-- Assistantships and other financial aid is available to those accepted in the program.
+- Assistantships and other financial aid are available to those accepted in the program.

 - Podium time is deemed important for conductors and is achieved with several ensembles.